OSU-MR/Motion-Robust-5D-MRI-EMORe/README.md

     ```matlab
     mainRecon
     ```
 4. A dialog box will appear.
-Select the `dataset_invivo.mat` file from the `Datasets/` folder.
+Select the `volunteer1.mat` file from the `Datasets/` folder.
 5. If you have multiple GPUs, a prompt will appear to select one.
 6. The script will execute the full pipeline, displaying progress in the command window.